 Submitting your work

-Shilin publishes its academic journal twice a year, featuring exceptional China and Asia related theses and works by BA and MA students.
+Shilin publishes its academic journal twice a year, featuring exceptional China and Asia related theses by BA and MA students.
 Most of our authors study or studied at Leiden University’s Asia Studies department, but authors from other universities are most welcome to submit their work and will be evaluated equally.

 All students are welcome to inquire about the possibilities for publishing their academic work.
 However, there are some pre-requisites.
-In order to guarantee the quality of the journal, Shilin in principle only accepts original and challenging papers that have been graded with an 8/10 or higher*.
+In order to guarantee the quality of the journal, in principle Shilin only accepts original and challenging papers that have been graded with an 8/10 or higher*.
 Teaching staff is encouraged to recommend students’ papers and theses for publication if these papers meet the requirements.

 Shilin receives more high-quality articles than it can publish.
 Even if your work is of outstanding quality, it may be rejected due to other works that better fit our current edition.
 Selection is based on:

 Originality: Shilin looks for academic work that presents new angles, insights and therefore contributes to the existing body of literature.
 This is Shilin’s primary goal: giving outstanding students the opportunity to share their original research.